drocta/EthereumUtils/README.md

 Will include both balances.js. stressTest.js is currently for testing transaction stuff in the testnet.

+If you've written a function that others might find useful in the console, feel free to submit a pull request to add it, if you want.
+The standard for inclusion isn't high.
+I think it would probably be included.

 A list of the different functions included follows:

 ##in balances.js: